tkonopka/mouse-embeddings/prep/README.md

   is a program that creates and manages databases of model-disease associations.

-An 'executable' here means a script that only takes data arguments as inputs and internally handles locations of the underlying software.
+An 'executable' here means a script that launches the corresponding software, i.e. internally handles and resolves the location of the software.
 An example executable script for crossmap might be as follows:

 ```